sjm-steffann/dhcpkit/docs/config/index.rst

 =========================

 This describes the configuration file for the DHCPKit IPv6 DHCP Server.
 The syntax of this file is loosely based on the Apache configuration style.
-It is implemented using `ZConfig <https://pypi.python.org/pypi/ZConfig>`_.
+It is implemented using :mod:`ZConfig`.

 The configuration file consists of some :ref:`basic server settings <schema_parameters>`, some :ref:`listeners` that receive messages from the network and some :ref:`handlers` that process the request and